Último Gladiador

-Gerardo Campos Poza (born March 28, 1978), better known under his ring name Último Gladiador (Spanish for "Last Gladiator") is a Mexican Luchador enmascarado, or masked professional wrestler.
-Campos currently works for the Mexican professional wrestling promotion Lucha Libre AAA Worldwide under the ring name Demon Rocker as a part of the group Los Inferno Rockers.
+Gerardo Campos Poza (born March 28, 1978), better known under his ring name Último Gladiador (Spanish for "Last Gladiator") is a Mexican luchador enmascarado, or masked professional wrestler.
+From 2014 to 2018, Campos worked for the Mexican professional wrestling promotion Lucha Libre AAA Worldwide under the ring name Demon Rocker as a part of the group Los Inferno Rockers.
 Campos has previously wrestled under the name El Potro as well as being the first wrestler to play the masked Mega character for International Wrestling Revolution Group.

 Professional wrestling career

 Campos trained for his professional under Black Man and Rocky Santana as well as receiving additional training by his uncle Pantera later on.
 He made his debut on June 11, 1997 as a rúdo (bad guy) character called El Potro ("The Colt") teaming with Bombero Infernal and Sumo Fuji against the team of Magnum Tokyo, Fantasy and Niebelina on an International Wrestling Revolution Group (IWRG) show.
 After wrestling as El Potro for two months he became the enmascarado (masked) character Mega, part of a group called Los Megas that would have also included Ultra Mega and Super Mega.
 He wrestled as Mega for about a year pairing with the original Super Mega (later Ultimo Vampiro IV), winning the hair of Judo Suwa at the final match of a ruleta de la muerte promoted in Arena Naucalpan.
 That match was well received by audience and lucha magazines.
 When he left IWRG the promotion gave the Mega character to Cesar Caballero.